MarketValidation/RRLV2/README.md

 <p align="center">
 <img src="https://ucarecdn.com/a012691a-6bcb-40c7-b164-679ee182743d/LogoTry.png" width="250">
  </p>
 **Athena** is an ancient Greek goddess particularly associated with wisdom and handicraft.
-Just like this web-based application that aims to help startups in decision making process to steer their path for success since the researchers attemps develop an automated market validation to validate your product/service concept using the Startup Company Business Concept Validation Methodology or SBCVM that will assess and validate your product or service concept on 4 dimensions indicated below:
+Just like this web-based application that aims to help startups in decision making process to steer their path for success since the researchers attempts develop an automated market validation to validate your product/service concept using the Startup Company Business Concept Validation Methodology or SBCVM that will assess and validate your product or service concept on 4 dimensions indicated below:

 ![alt text](http://ucarecdn.com/b9f193f3-26a8-4bdb-b83f-7128256e3693/about.jpg)